 About the Recordings

-2014 Jan recorded Two Women of the Odyssey as a special project for StorySave.
-In it, Jan carries us into the far-off time of one of the world’s greatest stories.
+With this special recording for StorySave, Jan carries us into the far-off time of one of the world’s greatest stories.
 She takes us to a riverbank where a princess plays at ball with her maidens, to a palace where Penelope the Queen waits valiantly for her beloved husband’s return.
 Lives are changed: a rescue and a reunion, joy and sorrow, passion and relief.

-One of Canada’s most-renowned storytellers, Jan has been conjuring the lives of Penelope and Nausicaa for over twenty years.
-She has a love affair with Homer that comes out of the intensity of humanness he brings us.
-She considers it an honour to stand among all those others — writers, translators, storytellers, actors, artists — who have contributed to ensuring that Homer’s legacy is eternally made present, eternally renewed.
+One of Canada’s most-renowned storytellers, Jan conjured the lives of Penelope and Nausicaa for over twenty years.
+She had a love affair with Homer that comes out of the intensity of humanness he brings us.
+She considered it an honour to stand among all those others — writers, translators, storytellers, actors, artists — who have contributed to ensuring that Homer’s legacy is eternally made present, eternally renewed.